pandeynandancse/jupyter_on_heroku/README.md

 scripts contains all essential shell scripts such as build and run docker file.
 Entrypoint of dockerfile and push and release script for and after deploying on heroku.<br>
 If you are working on AI project then use Docker_for_ai as Dockerfile so rename this file.<br>
 If you are working on normal project then use Dockerfile.
 In both dockerfiles you are free to add custom requirement and dependencies.<br>
+Pipfile and Pipfile.lock are created automatically when pipenv environment is created .<br>
 summary.txt is summary of this whole project.

 ## Bug / Feature Request